shariq1989/cookbook/content/recipe/serrano_crema.md

 #### INSTRUSTIONS

-Combine the serrano chilis, cilantro, garlic, yogurt, sour cream, and lime juice to a food processor or blender.
+Add the serrano chilis, cilantro, garlic, yogurt, sour cream, and lime juice to a food processor or blender.
 Blend until smooth.
-Then, add in the olive oil and season to taste with salt and pepper.
+Then, stir in the olive oil and season to taste with salt and pepper.
 Mix well.

 ### ABOUT THE MEAL

+I made this Serrano Crema as a side for our [Peruvian Chicken](https://www.jamilghar.com/recipe/peruvian_chicken/).
+I quickly realized, however, that it pairs well with other roasted chicken entrees and as a topping for chickpea dishes as well.
+It makes for a tasty salad dressing and can even act as a serrano sauce for tacos.

 #### What main ingredients do I need for this meal?

-* Serrano Chili: I prefer the taste and heat of serrano chilis, but you could also use jalapenos for a more mild sauce.
+* Serrano Chili: I prefer the flavor and heat of the serrano chili in general, but the use of this chili creates a spicy serrano crema that may be too hot for some.
+If you're looking for a more mild sauce, use jalapenos instead.

 * Yogurt

 * Sour Cream